reactjs/react.dev/src/content/learn/react-compiler.md

 <Note>
 React Compiler is a new experimental compiler that we've open sourced to get early feedback from the community.
 It still has rough edges and is not yet fully ready for production.

-React Compiler requires React 19 Beta.
+React Compiler requires React 19 RC.
 If you are unable to upgrade to React 19, you may try a userspace implementation of the cache function as described in the [Working Group](https://github.com/reactwg/react-compiler/discussions/6).
 However, please note that this is not recommended and you should upgrade to React 19 when possible.
 </Note>

 React Compiler is a new experimental compiler that we've open sourced to get early feedback from the community.
 It is a build-time only tool that automatically optimizes your React app.
 It works with plain JavaScript, and understands the [Rules of React](/reference/rules), so you don't need to rewrite any code to use it.